Lines now closed

 SHARE THIS PAGE

-As it stands, around 12% of all medical vacancies are in mental health services.
+The British Medical Association (BMA) reported that around 12% of all medical vacancies are in mental health services.
 So, there are certainly ample job opportunities available in this area if you have a particular interest in mental health or are passionate about providing a mental health helpline for others.

 As a Mental Health Support Worker, you’ll make a real difference in the lives of mental health service users and their families.
 In a collective team effort, you’ll help them live more independently or comfortably with the mental health challenges they face.